ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/guide/english/rdp-en.md

 - After booting to desktop, connect the phone to the PC and open WinDbg
 - Now, click on Attach to Kernel, Under Net define port as 50000 and Key as 1.2.3.4.
 Check Break on Connection
 - After initial break, type ```!process 0 1``` after ```kd>``` and then after 30 sec click on break.
-- Click one of the PEB id and you will get a Computer Name Like ```PHONE-random character```
+- Click one of the PEB id and you will get a Computer Name Like ```PHONE-'random characters'```
 - After that reboot windows by long pressing both vol down and power and booting off the latest UEFI image.
-- After again when on desktop, connect the phone and put the computer name in your faviourite RDP client.
+- After again when on desktop, connect the phone and put the computer name in your favourite RDP client.

 ## Congrats!, now you can control windows and debug drivers.